smoeding/puppetserver-metrics/TUNING.md

 The top graph of the left panel shows the mean number of JRubies that are in-use.
 The lower graph indicates the number of JRubies that are currently in-use.
 If the Puppetserver has no free JRubies, it will have to queue the request until a JRuby is returned the pool.
 So you might want to increase the number of JRuby instances if these metrics indicate, that all JRubies are in use most of the time.

-In the example the mean number of allocated JRubies is 4.67 while at the specific point in time all six JRubies were unavailable to handle the next request.
+In the example the mean number of allocated JRubies is 4.67 while at the specific point in time all six JRubies were in-use and therefore unavailable to handle the next request.

 ### JRuby Service and Wait Time